970 total views

 UAE acts as a bridge between different cultures and traditions.
-One of the valuable things to learn on travel is diversity and each country has different culture and history.
+One of the valuable things to learn about travel is diversity, and each country has different culture and history.
 Learning about other cultures isn’t a token of love and respect.

-Although the rules are slightly less strict in Dubai, but it is important to know what to do and what not to do.
+Although the rules are slightly less strict in Dubai, it is important to know what to do and what not to do.
 So that you’ll not go and break up any law, ending up in jail.

 Do’s: – PDA means public displays of affection.
 Holding hands is the tolerated only for married couple.

 Do’s: – Dubai is a Muslim oriented city, that doesn’t mean that you’ve to wear a full burqa during your trip.
-Certain shopping malls will have dress code needed to follow.
+Certain shopping malls will have a dress code needed to follow.
 Other than that, women should dress modestly.
 Swimwear is acceptable only in private beaches and private swimming pools.
 And while visiting a religious place, you should cover your head.

 Do’s: – Ramadan is one of the most important festivals of Dubai.
 If you travel during Ramadan, be on your best behaviour.
 Be respectful and humble.

-Don’ts: – During Ramadan, non residents and visitors are expected to follow some attributes.
+Don’ts: – During Ramadan, non-residents and visitors are expected to follow some attributes.
 Eating, drinking, drug consumption and smoking in public will be strictly forbidden during these days.
 You know well what happens next!

 Do’s: – Wondering what photography can do any harm?
 Well, then read up.
 Photography should do with real caution.
 You need to ask first before taking any pictures of a national resident of the UAE, especially the subject is women.

 Don’ts: – Never take any picture of any local resident of the city.